Tanuki/tanuki.py/readme.md

 To get started:
 1. Create a python function stub decorated with `@tanuki.patch` including type hints and a docstring.
 2. (Optional) Create another function decorated with `@tanuki.align` containing normal `assert` statements declaring the expected behaviour of your patched function with different inputs.
+3. (Optional) Configure the model you want to use the function for.
+By default GPT-4 is used but if you want to use any other models supported in our stack, then configure them in the  `@tanuki.patch` operator.
+You can find out exactly how to configure [Amazon Bedrock](https://github.com/Tanuki/tanuki.py/blob/master/docs/aws_bedrock.md) models and [Together AI](https://github.com/Tanuki/tanuki.py/blob/master/docs/together_ai.md) models in our docs.
 The patched function can now be called as normal in the rest of your code.

 To add functional alignment, the functions annotated with `align` must also be called if: